• SELLING YOUR GUITAR? We pay top dollar for vintage Fender, Gibson, and Martin instruments.

 5. Bridge modifications: The wraparound bridge is sometimes replaced with tune-o-matic systems

-Refinishing Concerns
+Refinishing concerns

 • Look for overspray in cavities and control routes